Vyral/base-template/_posts/2020-01-31-a-2020-market-overview--a-chance-to-help-out-hungry-students.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>In today’s message, I’ll first share what economists are predicting for the 2020 housing market before I introduce you to the wonderful cause that Blessings In A Backpack champions in our community.</em></p>
+*In today’s message, I’ll first share what economists are predicting for the 2020 housing market before I introduce you to the wonderful cause that Blessings In A Backpack champions in our community.*

-Before I get to the heart of today’s topic, Blessings In A Backpack, here’s what’s happening in both the Louisville and Southern Indiana real estate markets:
+Here’s what’s happening in both the Louisville and Southern Indiana real estate markets:

 Buying a new house appears to be a very popular resolution this year, and that’s why home sales are projected to grow in 2020.
-In fact, economists at Realtor.com say that housing remains a solid foundation for the US economy as we move farther into 2020. **The National Association of Realtors, the Mortgage Banker Association, Fannie Mae, and Freddie Mac all predict that home sales will increase this year.** Much of this relates to the fact that, according to those same parties, mortgage rates are expected to remain low over the next two years, averaging around 3.8%.
+Economists at Realtor.com say that housing remains a solid foundation for the U.S economy as we move farther into 2020. **The National Association of Realtors, the Mortgage Banker Association, Fannie Mae, and Freddie Mac all predict that home sales will increase this year.** Much of this relates to the fact that, according to those same parties, mortgage rates are expected to remain low over the next two years, averaging around 3.8%.

 What is the biggest issue that the housing market is expected to face in the coming year? **It’s an inventory shortage—there aren’t enough homes on the market for all the buyers**.
 Nationwide last year, there was a four-month supply of homes on the market; last month, there was a 3.9-month supply of homes; and today, there is only a 3.7-month supply available.
 In Louisville, however, the months of supply is down to around 1.5 months for homes priced between $100,000 and $300,000.